Man accused of rape says he was asleep during incident; defense expert says he was likely experiencing ‘sexsomnia’

 Phillips said that after the incident he went to his friend’s room in a different part of the house and tried to wake him up to talk to him, but his eyes were glazed over and he wasn’t responsive.
 Phillips said he never got “the opportunity” to tell his friend the version of events that he related to the jury Wednesday morning.

-Detective Mike Verbanic told jurors that that friend, along with others in the house, had said at the time that Phillips was crying that morning, saying that he and the woman had woken up unclothed on the couch and that he wanted to kill himself.
+Detective Mike Verbanic told jurors that the friend Phillips was trying to wake up, along with others in the house, had said at the time that Phillips was crying that morning, saying that he and the woman had woken up unclothed on the couch and that he wanted to kill himself.
 The friend also reported to police that he did not see Phillips overindulging in alcohol on the night in question.

 A warrant for Phillips’ arrest was issued in March 2018, nearly a year after the incident.
 By that time he was living in Germany and studying to be an audio engineer.
-Phillips said that he continues to reside in Berlin.
+Phillips said Wednesday that he continues to reside in Berlin but is staying with his mom in Topeka pending the trial.

-He was finally arrested in September 2023 in Harris County, Texas.
-He has been free on a $30,000 bond since shortly after his arrest.
+He was arrested in September 2023 — six years after the alleged rape — in Harris County, Texas.
+He has been free on a $30,000 bond.